Male hand holding a blue e-cigarette, top left is the no smoking symbol

 Possible effects on air quality due to e-shishas

-Secret vaping in the school bathroom or in secluded corners of libraries and offices is not uncommon.
+Secret vaping in the school toilet or in secluded corners of libraries and offices is not uncommon.
 One problem with vaping is the fragrant vapor of vape liquids.
 This perfumed vapor can smell pleasant at first and is therefore often not immediately perceived as a nuisance.
 In some cases, it is even interpreted as a kind of fragrant cosmetic.
 This perception can lead to indoor vaping being taken less seriously, even though the chemical components of the vapor can have a significant impact on air quality.
 This is because despite the misleading, pleasant smell, e-cigarettes emit harmful substances.
 We wanted to know how much the air composition is affected by e-shishas.
 To do this, we carried out a self-test.

 The air-Q practical example "Imitated school situation"